 What is control connection?

-For sending control information like user identification, password, commands to change the remote directory, commands to retrieve and store files etc., FTP makes use of control connection.
-Control connection is initiated on port number 21.
+For sending control information like user identification, password, commands to change the remote directory, commands to retrieve and store files, etc., FTP makes use of control connection.
+The control connection is initiated on port number 21.

 What is data connection?

 For sending the actual file, FTP makes use of data connection.
-Data connection is initiated on port number 20.
+A data connection is initiated on port number 20.

 FTP sends the control information out-of-band as it uses a separate control connection.
 Some protocols send their request and response header lines and the data in the same TCP connection.
 For this reason, they are said to send their control information in-band.
 HTTP and SMTP are such examples.